-- You can grow plants that grow at different speeds simultaneously, but make sure they all receive enough light, as this is crucial for plant growth.
+- You can grow plants with different growth rates, but make sure they get enough light (this is crucial for plant growth).

 - Do some plants steal a lot of light?
-Trim them down, move their pots to the side, and shift the smaller plants to the center.
+Trim them down, or even move them to the side

-- Keep the light about 10 cm above the plants to ensure they get enough light.
+- Keep the light about 4 inches (10 cm) above the plants

-- The speed at which plants grow depends on the temperature - the warmer, the better, so aim for 20 degrees Celsius or higher.
+- The speed at which plants grow depends on the temperature - the warmer, the better, so aim for 69°F (20-21°C) or higher.

 An example of faster-growing plants taking most of the light: